- How to give feedback that actually helps

 Feedback example: “How did you feel about the feedback I gave you last week?
 Was it helpful?”

-Why it’s effective: This feedback asks for the employee’s feedback on the performance review and its effectiveness, fostering a culture of continuous improvement.
+Why it’s effective: This feedback asks for the employee’s feedback on the performance review and its effectiveness, fostering a culture of continuous improvement and demonstrating that the manager cares about the employee’s perspective.

 Acknowledging improvement